 Pathology and Pathophysiology of SIADH

 In the condition of SIADH excess ADH is released without regulation.
-Under normal physiologic conditions in a healthy adult several mechanisms work together to maintain homeostasis.
+Under normal physiologic conditions in a healthy adult, several mechanisms work together to maintain homeostasis.
 The release of ADH in the response to high plasma osmolarity or low plasma volume is one of these mechanisms.
 The response to the ADH hormone at the kidney results in reabsorption of water and concentrated urine.
 As that water returns to the circulatory system it increases plasma volume and reduces the plasma osmolarity.
 This sends the signal to release ADH from the posterior pituitary.

 SIADH results in excess circulating ADH without feedback inhibition.
-Water continuous to be reabsorbed at the collecting tubule.
+Water continues to be reabsorbed at the collecting tubule.
 This water will pass into the intracellular and extracellular spaces (remember total body water volume is 2/3 intracellular and 1/3 extracellular).

 As the plasma volume expands other homeostatic mechanisms react.
-The natriuretic peptide is secreted resulting in reduced reabsorption of electrolytes and water in the kidney and an increased excretion of sodium and chloride.
+The natriuretic peptide is secreted resulting in reduced reabsorption of electrolytes and water in the kidney and increased excretion of sodium and chloride.
 The results of excess ADH secretion and natriuretic peptide secretion cancel each other out and result in euvolemic hyponatremia.

 The brain is very sensitive to the low plasma osmolarity.
 Water moving down its concentration gradient into the tissue of the brain result in swelling and edema.
 If water shifts too fast a herniation is possible which is often fatal.